andreasdelu/envcryptor/README.md

 # EnvCryptor

-EnvCryptor is a tool to encrypt and decrypt environment variables.
-It allows you to securely manage environment variables in your projects by encrypting and decrypting `.env` files.
+EnvCryptor is a lightweight tool designed to help teams securely share environment variables by encrypting and decrypting `.env` files.
+This ensures that sensitive information can be managed safely across different environments.

 ## Features

-- **Encrypt**: Encrypt environment variable files.
+- **Encrypt**: Securely encrypt environment variable files.
-- **Decrypt**: Decrypt environment variable files.
+- **Decrypt**: Decrypt environment variable files back to plaintext.
 - **Edit**: Edit encrypted environment variable files securely.
-- **Generate Key**: Generate new encryption keys.
+- **Generate Key**: Generate new encryption keys for secure operations.
-- **Run**: Run commands with decrypted environment variables.
+- **Run**: Execute commands with environment variables decrypted on-the-fly.
+- **Lightweight**: Minimal dependencies and easy to integrate into any project.

 ## Installation

-Simply install the package using `npm`:
+You can install the package using `npm`:

 ```bash
 npm install envcryptor
 ```

-Psssst!
-You can also install it globally:
+Or install it globally:

 ```bash
 npm install -g envcryptor